Medstead Parish Council

 Medstead Cricket Club

-The cricket club is a member of the Hampshire Cricket League, and we play league matches every Saturday between May and the end of August and Sunday friendly cricket until the end of September.
+The Cricket Club is a member of the Hampshire Cricket League, and we play league matches every Saturday between May and the end of August, and Sunday friendly cricket until mid-September.

-The club will always welcome new faces.
-So if you are considering taking up the game from scratch, or perhaps starting again after a few years out, or if you would be interested in umpiring or scoring, then do please get in touch.
+The Club will always welcome new faces, so if you are considering taking up the game from scratch or making a comeback after a few years out, or if you would be interested in umpiring or scoring, then do please get in touch.

 Medstead Gardeners Club

 We are a warm and friendly club with over 100 members.
-We meet at the Medstead Village Hall on the first Tuesday of every month (except January and August) in the Village Hall at 7.45pm.
+We meet at the Medstead Village Hall on the first Tuesday of every month (except January and August) - doors open at 7:15pm and events start at 7:45pm.
 Meetings normally feature a guest speaker, though from time to time the evening is purely a social get together.
 At most monthly meetings there is a competition for the best home grown flowers and fruit/vegetables.
 We also hold a raffle plus there is the Gardeners' Club Table where plants and garden related items contributed by members are available to purchase.

 RHS Affiliated.
 Please refer to our website for all up-to-date information.